 There are opportunities to keep a first-time charge for driving under the influence (DUI) off one’s record, but there is less leeway for a second or third offense of drunk driving.
-If you are accused of a repeat DUI, you need to speak immediately with a Kalamazoo attorney who has experience handling multiple DUI offenses.
+If you are accused of a repeat DUI, you need to speak immediately with an attorney who has experience handling multiple DUI offenses.

 At David G. Moore, Attorney at Law, our team is qualified to take your case.
 We are led by lawyer David G. Moore, a former prosecutor and a criminal defense attorney in Southwest Michigan with extensive experience in these cases.

-Skilled Attorney For Repeat DUI Penalties
+Skilled Attorney For Repeat DUIs

 Michigan has a seven-year lookback period for drunk driving offenses.
 Any conviction in the past seven years for DUI, OWI, OWVI (operating while visibly impaired) or OUID (operating under the influence of drugs) counts as a prior offense, even if you were underage at the time.
 Here are the repeat DUI penalties in Michigan: